zayr0-9/yggchat/ygg-chat/DEPLOYMENT.md

 ---

-## 🔐 Part 3: Secure Railway with Vercel URL
+## 🔐 Part 3: Secure Railway with Vercel URL test push

 Now that you have your Vercel URL, **lock down CORS** by updating Railway: